pfq/PFQ/INSTALL.md

 * The load balancing can be enabled on Intel 82599 by means of RSS or VMDQ.
-Other vendors may have different technologies.
+Other vendors may provide different technologies.

 * A good choice setup is to distribute interrupts among cores.
 The more core you have, the best performance you obtain from PFQ.
-We have tested it with 12 cores with great satisfaction (13Mpps collected at user-space with 5% of CPUs, on top of a 2.66 Ghz Xeon processor and Intel 82599 NIC) :-)
+We have tested it with 12 cores with great satisfaction :-) -- 13Mpps collected at user-space with 5% of CPUs, on top of a 2.66 Ghz 6-cores Xeon processor and Intel 82599 NIC.

 * For a single capturing thread, a reserved core gives the best performance.
-Although the PFQ library is written in C++11, the standard has no means to setup the affinity for a std::thread.
+Although the PFQ library is written in C++11, the new standard has no means to setup the affinity for a std::thread.
 To do this you have to go native and use the non-posix system call pthread_setaffinity_np.